benjamin-chan/SecMalAfterBreastCaACT/README.md

 	* Crude statistics
 		* Total person-years of follow-up: 112,778
 		* Total number of persons (ITT): 19,289
-		* Total number of Non-Breast Solid: 363
+		* Total number of outcomes: 363
+		* Number of treatment arms: 31
+		* Number of studies: 16
 		* Crude incidence rate: 32.2 per 10,000 person-years
 	* Non-Breast Solid rate did not have a dose response relationship with cumulative cyclophosphamide dose (M1)
 		* Non-Breast Solid rate increased 1 times (95% CI: 0.906, 1.11; p = 0.96) for each 1000 $\text{mg} / \text{m}^2$